Saturday, April 20, 2013

 As many people have pointed out, all this does not guarantee that the woman will be safe from harassment.
 Women dressed in saris and churidars are raped too.
 In Egypt, women in burqas routinely report molestation.

-Evolutionary biology could provide a clue as to why.
+Biology could provide a clue as to why.
 In brief, it is because we are still carrying our animal selves encoded in our genes.
 We invented civilization, but that is an artificial construct.
 The animal still survives beneath.

 Men are required by both nature and nurture to be the more aggressive in matters of love and sex.
-This is a natural tendency, which is reinforced by a cultural code across societies, that says the man must pursue the woman and make the move.
+This is possibly a natural tendency, which is reinforced by a cultural code across societies, that says the man must pursue the woman and make the move.
 Failure to do so guarantees failure for the man in competitions for love.
 Who dares, wins.
 So the man must do the chasing.
 When he does it right, and reads the signs well, it’s called wooing.
-When he does it badly, or reads the signs wrong, it’s called harassment.
+When he does it too aggressively, or reads the signs wrong, it’s called harassment.

 Unfortunately, many young men in this country lack the social skills to woo a girl.
 They can do no better than gathering in groups and passing lewd comments.

-Rape is further down the same road from harassment.
-It’s harassment carried to its furthest extreme.
-Though rape statistics are dodgy, it is clear that it happens in significant numbers around the world.
+Though rape statistics are dodgy, it is clear that it happens in significant numbers around the world in all kinds of societies.
 The US, South Africa and India are among countries that report high numbers.

 The fact that the US is in this list means that good policing may make things better in some measure, but it won’t end the menace.
 The US has much better policing than India, but it has the highest rape figures in the world.

 Lumpen, macho men fighting their own feelings of powerlessness and meaninglessness in life tend to behave in dangerous ways.
-If they find power and meaning through religion, it would probably be via the militant brand.
+If they find power and meaning through religion, it can be via the militant brand.
 Ajmal Kasab, the Mumbai terrorist, was an example.
-If god doesn’t provide meaning, it’s down to the ‘good things in life’ as advertised by capitalism to make life meaningful.
-The same demographic then turns to crime.

 Of course there are psychopaths in all social classes, of whom rich brats like Manu Sharma are examples.
 The tendency common to the rich brat and the poor criminal is that both have no concern for other people and will stop at nothing to get what they want.